Foodcritic/foodcritic/README.md

 # Food Critic

 Food Critic is a lint tool for Chef cookbooks.
 It requires Ruby 1.9.3.
+It doesn't do very much at the moment.

 # Building